mjulialobo/Launchbase-All-Projects/README.md

 <h2> <img src= "https://img.icons8.com/all/500/project.png" width="50px" height="50px" align="center"/> Projects and Repositories </h2>

-<p> <a href="https://github.com/mjulialobo/Launchbase-Desafio01-JS"> Challenge 1:</a> first steps with JavaScript, multiple programs developed using simple JavaScript codes. </p>
+<p> <a href="https://github.com/mjulialobo/Launchbase-Desafio01-JS"> Challenge 1:</a> First steps with JavaScript, multiple programs developed using simple JavaScript codes. </p>

 <p> <a href="https://github.com/mjulialobo/Launchbase-Desafio02"> Challenge 2:</a> Rocketseat website using HTML, CSS and JavaScript to create an intelligent pop-up. </p>

+<p> <a href="https://github.com/mjulialobo/Launchbase-Desafio3"> Challenge 3:</a> Developing the backend of Rockeseat website, using  Node.Js and Nunjuncks template engine. </p>

+<p> <a href="https://github.com/mjulialobo/Foodfy"> Foodfy:</a> Complete website for recipes, both back and frontend developed using HTML, CSS, JavaScritp, Node.Js and Nunjucks template engine.</p>